edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ### Country Slicer

 I added a slicer above the map, set the slicer field to Stores[Country], and in the Format section I set the slicer style as Tile and the Selection settings to Multi-select with Ctrl/Cmd and Show "Select All" as an option in the slicer.

+### Stores Drillthrough Page

+I wanted to make it easy for the region managers to check on the progress of a given store, so I created a drillthrough page that summarised each store's performance.
+This included the following visuals:

+A table showing the top 5 products, with columns: Description, Profit YTD, Total Orders, Total Revenue A column chart showing Total Orders by product category for the store Gauges for Profit YTD against a profit target of 20% year-on-year growth vs. the same period in the previous year.
+The target used the Target field, not the Maximum Value field, as the target changed as we moved through the year.
+A Card visual showing the currently selected store

+I created a new page named Stoes Drillthrough.
+I opened the format pane and expanded the Page information tab.
+I set the Page type to Drillthrough and set Drill through when to Used as category.
+I set Drill through from to country region.

+I needed some measures for the gauges as follows:

+    Profit YTD and Revenue YTD: I had already created this earlier in the project Profit Goal and Revenue Goal, which were a 20% increase on the previous year's year-to-date profit or revenue at the current point in the year

+I added the visuals to the drillthrough page.